TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 When I see this, the light bulb lights up and I remember a vulnerability that applies a lot in these cases, the famous Type Juggling Attack.

-This vulnerability is caused by an error when comparing the data that allows us to deceive the server.
+This vulnerability is caused by an error when comparing the data types that allows us to deceive the server.
 So we tried changing the password to true and...

 <br />